-It doesn’t fit properly if...
+Your bra doesn’t fit properly if:

-- The straps do not lie in parallel to each other but stretch outwards: This normally means that your underband is too tight and is overstretching at the fastening.
+- The straps do not lie in parallel to each other but stretch outwards: This normally means that your under-band is too tight and is overstretching at the fastening.

 - Some of your breast spills out over the top of your bra: The classic ‘four breast’ look!
 The cup is dividing your breast tissue because your cup size is too small.
 Often women are alarmed to find they are actually a DD, E or F rather than a C cup.

-Not all styles will suit all breast shapes, so it may take some time to find a bra that suits and fits you.
-When you find the right bra, it should not be uncomfortable or dig into your skin.
-It should hold your breasts well and give you a good shape.
-A good bra can give you as much shape and lift as expensive plastic surgery.
+Remember that this is only a rough guide of your size.
+Once you’ve measured your bust, you should then shop around and try on sizes one above and one below the size you have measured.
+As you adjust the under-band size up (e.g. 36 to 38) come down by one on the cup size (e.g. 36D down to 38C).
+Not all bra styles will suit all breast shape, so it may take some time to find a bra that suits and fits you.
+When you do find the right bra, it should be comfortable and not dig into your skin anywhere.
+It should support your breasts well and give you a good shape.
+A good bra can give you as much shape and lift as expensive plastic surgery!